microsoft/WindowsAppSDK/specs/dragdrop-api/dragdrop-api.md

 ## Motivation for Project Reunion drag & drop

 1. **Bring modern drag & drop to all classic apps in an easy-to-incorporate package:** Foremost among the issues we want to address is that the existing drag & drop APIs can be cumbersome to use; especially the older OLE API, and its wrappers such as WPF.
-In addition, the OLE API is lacking in modern, illustrative UI.
-With this Project Reunion API, we plan to bring the ability to access modern drag & drop for _all_ apps.
+In addition, the OLE API has limited support for drag UI customization - showing, hiding, or changing the glyph of the object being dragged; adding a caption, or other visual aids to help the user understand the effect of a drag operation, etc. Modern drag & drop provides these customizations.
+With this Project Reunion API, we plan to bring access to the modern drag & drop experience for _all_ apps.

-2. **Evolve the API to make it easier-to-use in general, and incorporate feedback from the community:** Drag & drop as a feature is something that is intuitive for users, and satisfying to use.
-Especially in a touch-first world, we belive there is a lot of value in empowering developers to make this feature easy-to-implement to build apps that delight customers.
-Additionally, this will allow us to iterate on improvements/fixes a lot faster than shipping with the Windows SDK.
+2. **Evolve the API to make it easier-to-use in general:** Drag & drop as a feature is something that is intuitive for users, and satisfying to use.
+Especially in a touch-first world, we believe there is a lot of value in empowering developers to make this feature easy-to-implement to build apps that delight customers.
+This Project Reunion API aims to do so by wrapping away even more of the decision-making, and so making it easier for developers.

+3. **Incorporate feedback from the developer community:** Additionally, this will allow us to iterate on improvements/fixes a lot faster than shipping with the Windows SDK as well as incorporate suggestions from our developer community.

 <!-- break out into two points